 Obviously in cases where you’ve sustained serious injuries you may need to be taken by ambulance to a hospital and treated immediately.
 However, seeking medical attention is just as important in cases where your injuries may not seem so severe.
-Concussions, traumatic brain injuries, neck, back and spinal problems and many other injuries can remain hidden initially and gradually get worse if they remain untreated.
+Concussions, traumatic brain injuries, neck injuries, back injuries, spinal problems, and many other injuries can remain hidden initially and gradually get worse if they remain untreated.
 Seeking medical attention early on not only allows a doctor to treat your injuries quickly, but it also ensures that a record is made of what happened to you after the crash, reducing the possibility that the other side could try and blame other factors for your injuries.

 One of the most important parts of recovering from a South Carolina auto accident is assigning fault for the wreck so that the injured party can recover financial damages and get back on the road to recovery.
 Fault is often based on one driver’s negligence, meaning that person failed to behave in the way that a reasonably prudent driver should have.
 That means speeding, failure to yield, failure to signal a turn or lane change or a multitude of other traffic infractions can serve as the basis for assigning fault in an accident.
 The plaintiff must show that the defendant failed to act reasonably while operating his or her vehicle and that this failure led to the plaintiff’s injuries.